auremoser/mozsci/log/worklog.md

 * checkin with rishab for onboarding
 * introduce fellows to all company ford cc'd
 * 9/8 finish [strategy document](https://docs.google.com/a/mozilla.com/document/d/1jJfo6eP81yZ9KTpgXe4XMYLXggy68s8tSolpuXh6d54/edit?usp=sharing) for mini-grants program
+* remind host orgs to book travel for mozfest by x date
+* reach out to kevin, lotta, jesse about announcements of the fellow